zalilias/aft-blueprints/docs/getting-started.md

 ## Prerequisites

-AFT Blueprints assumes you already have an AWS account with AWS Control Tower and [AWS IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) set up, plus an AWS account within the same AWS organization, dedicated to deploy and manage AFT.
+AFT Blueprints assumes you already have an AWS account with [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) with [all features](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_support-all-features.html) enabled, [AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/what-is-control-tower.html) and [AWS IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) set up, plus an AWS account within the same organization dedicated to deploy and manage AFT.
 If you don't have it, see the guidelines below:

 - To learn how to set up and configure AWS Control Tower in your environment, please follow the [Getting started with AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html){:target="_blank"}.
 - To launch a new AWS account to serve as your AFT management account, please follow the [Provision accounts with AWS Service Catalog Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/provision-as-end-user.html){:target="_blank"} in the AWS Control Tower documentation.